Mindfulness for Students: Techniques for Focus & Calm in 2024

 You can even guide them through a simple breathing exercise or play some calming music.
 It’s like hitting the reset button for their brains.

 Another idea is to use mindful transitions between activities.
-Instead of rushing from one subject to the next, take a few moments to have your students practice mindful walking or stretching.
+Instead of rushing from one subject to the next, take a few moments to have your students practice mindful walking.
+They can also practice stretching.
 This can help them to shift gears and be more present for the next lesson.

 And hey, why not try incorporating mindful moments into your existing lessons?
 Like, if you’re teaching science, have your students take a few moments to observe a plant or animal.
 Or if you’re teaching history, have them imagine what it would have been like to live in a different period.
 It’s all about bringing a sense of awareness and presence to whatever you’re teaching.